mshibanami/xcstrings-cli/README.md

     * `skip`: Only add translations for languages included in the `xcs languages` output.
 (Default)
     * `include`: Add translations even when they are not recognized by the Xcode project or xcs language list.

+## Q&A

+**Q: Strings are not being added for some languages.
+Why?**

+A: By default, `xcs` only adds translations for languages that are recognized in your Xcode project (knownRegions) or the xcstrings file.
+You can check which languages are recognized by running `xcs languages`.

+If you want to add translations for languages not included in your Xcode project, you can change the `missingLanguagePolicy` in your config file to `include`.

 ## LICENSE

 MIT